dawsonjon/FPGA-TX/README.md

 ### DAC Interface

 The first function of the DAC interface is to perform 1-bit quantization.
-In this design, there isn't a Digital to Analog Converter (ADC), only a digital FPGA pin.
+In this design, there isn't a Digital to Analogue Converter (ADC), only a digital FPGA pin.
 Dithering is performed to reduce in-band harmonics.
 Dithering is achieved by comparing the data to a random number, the result is a single bit output whose